-Mopa International Airport in North Goa’s Pernem taluka is being developed by GMR Airports Ltd. through its subsidiary Goa International Airport Limited (GGIAL) with a four phase master plan to ultimately handle 13.1 passengers per annum (MPPA).
+Manohar International Airport (GOX), also known as New Goa International Airport, at Mopa in North Goa’s Pernem taluka is being developed by GMR Airports Ltd. through its subsidiary GMR Goa International Airport Limited (GGIAL) with a four phase master plan to ultimately handle 13.1 passengers per annum (MPPA).

-Mopa Airport’s foundation stone for the construction was laid by Prime Minister Modi in November 2016.
-Mopa Airport’s opening and inauguration is planned in August 2022 with commercial operations starting by 2022-end.
+Mopa Airport’s foundation stone for the construction was laid by Prime Minister Modi in November 2016 and the airport was inaugurated by PM Modi on December 11, 2022.
+Commercial operations started in January 2023.

-GGIAL will have the right to operate the airport for 40 years, extendable by another 20 years.
-Philippines’ Megawide Construction Corporation is constructing the airport’s passenger terminal, cargo facilities, ATC and associated buildings.
+GGIAL has the rights to operate the airport for 40 years, extendable by another 20 years.
+Philippines’ Megawide Construction Corporation constructed the airport’s passenger terminal, cargo facilities, ATC and associated buildings.

 - Area: 2133 acres